Sam Farraway

-Samuel Jacob Farraway (born 1986) is an Australian politician.
-Farraway has served as the Minister for Regional Transport and Roads in the Perrottet ministry since December 2021.
-He has been a National member of the New South Wales Legislative Council since 17 October 2019, when he filled a casual vacancy caused by the resignation of Niall Blair.
+Samuel Jacob Farraway (born 1986) is an Australian politician who served in the New South Wales Legislative Council from October 2019 to December 2024 and as the Minister for Regional Transport and Roads in the second Perrottet ministry between December 2021 and March 2023.
+He is a member of the NSW Nationals.

+Farraway resigned from the Legislative Council after he was preselected as The Nationals candidate for Calare in July 2024 for the 2025 federal election, but was unsuccessful.
+He had also previously contested for federal parliament as a Senate candidate in the 2019 federal election, and unsuccessfully ran for party pre-selection for Calare for the 2016 federal election.

 Background

 Farraway was born in Bathurst Base Hospital in 1986 to Warren and Leanne Farraway, and is the eldest of five children.
 Warren Farraway was involved in the automotive trade.
 In 1988, Warren and Leanne Farraway purchased a Hertz car rental franchise in Bathurst.
 Sam started to manage the family-run Hertz business in 2004.
 After operating for 30 years, the Farraway family sold the business in 2018.

 For over 10 years prior to his appointment as a member of the Legislative Council, Farraway was the president of Bathurst Agricultural, Horticultural and Pastoral Association, which runs the annual Royal Bathurst Show.

 In 2015 he won the young entrepreneur of the year at the Carillon Business Awards.